 Scientists have found that different genetic combinations can affect the color, pattern, and length of a cat’s fur.
 Sometimes these combinations seem surprising.
 But what does that mean for orange cats?
 Are all orange cats male?

 Spaying and neutering are considered part of being a responsible pet owner today, but that wasn’t always true.
 We’ve made positive strides in the last few decades.
-In honor of Spay & Neuter Awareness Month, learn more about the history of this important practice.
+In honor of Spay & Neuter Awareness Month, learn more about the history of these important procedures.

 Is your cat in pain?
 Have you or would you ever considered treating your ailing cat with medicinal marijuana?